-Influence of soot aerosol properties on the counting efficiency of instruments used for the periodic technical inspection of diesel vehicles
+Influence of soot aerosol properties on the counting efficiency of PN-PTI instruments

-- 4 Tobias Hammer1, Diana Roos1, Barouch Giechaskiel2, Anastasios Melas2, Konstantina - 5 Vasilatou1 - 6 Department of Chemistry, Federal Institute of Metrology METAS, Bern-Wabern, 3003, Switzerland - 2 European Commission, Joint Research Centre (JRC), 21027 Ispra, Italy - 8 Correspondence to: Konstantina Vasilatou (konstantina.vasilatou@metas.ch) - 9 Abstract.
-In this work, we investigated the influence of different types of soot aerosol on the counting efficiency - 10 (CE) of instruments employed for the periodic technical inspection (PTI) of diesel vehicles.
-Such instruments - 11 report particle number (PN) concentration.
-Combustion aerosols were generated by a prototype bigCAST, a - 12 miniCAST 5201 BC, a miniCAST 6204 C and a miniature inverted soot generator (MISG).
-For comparison - purposes, diesel soot was generated by a Euro 5b diesel test vehicle with by-passed diesel particulate filter (DPF). - 14 The size-dependent counting efficiency profile of six PN-PTI instruments was determined with each one of the - 15 aforementioned test aerosols.
-The results showed that the type of soot aerosol affected the response of the PN-PTI - sensors in an individualised manner.
-Consequently, it was difficult to identify trends and draw conclusive results - 17 about which laboratory-generated soot is the best proxy for diesel soot.
-Deviations in the counting efficiency - 18 remained typically within 0.25 units when using laboratory-generated soot compared to Euro 5b diesel soot of - similar mobility diameter (\sim 50-60 nm).
-Soot with a mobility diameter of \sim 100 nm generated by the MISG, the - 20 lowest size we could achieve, resulted in most cases in similar counting efficiencies as that generated by the - 21 different CAST generators at the same particle size, showing that MISG may be a satisfactory and affordable - - 22 option for PN-PTI verification; however, further optimization will be needed for low-cost soot generators to - comply with European PN-PTI verification requirements.
+- 3 Tobias Hammer1, Diana Roos1, Barouch Giechaskiel2, Anastasios Melas2, Konstantina - 4 Vasilatou1 - 5 Department of Chemistry, Federal Institute of Metrology METAS, Bern-Wabern, 3003, Switzerland - European Commission, Joint Research Centre (JRC), 21027 Ispra, Italy - 7 Correspondence to: Konstantina Vasilatou (konstantina.vasilatou@metas.ch) - 8 Abstract.
+In this work, we investigated the influence of different types of soot aerosol on the counting efficiency - 9 (CE) of instruments employed for the periodic technical inspection (PTI) of diesel vehicles.
+Such instruments - 10 report particle number (PN) concentration.
+Combustion aerosols were generated by a prototype bigCAST, a - 11 miniCAST 5201 BC, a miniCAST 6204 C and a miniature inverted soot generator (MISG).
+For comparison - 12 purposes, diesel soot was generated by a Euro 5b diesel test vehicle with by-passed diesel particulate filter - 13 (DPF).
+The size-dependent counting efficiency profile of six PN-PTI instruments was determined with each one - of the aforementioned test aerosols.
+The results showed that the type of soot aerosol affected the response of the - 15 PN-PTI sensors in an individualised manner.
+Consequently, it was difficult to identify trends and draw - 16 conclusive results about which laboratory-generated soot is the best proxy for diesel soot.
+Deviations in the - 17 counting efficiency remained typically within 0.25 units when using laboratory-generated soot compared to Euro - 18 5b diesel soot of similar mobility diameter (\sim 50-60 nm).
+Soot with a mobility diameter of \sim 100 nm generated by - 19 the MISG, the lowest size we could achieve, resulted in similar counting efficiencies as that generated by the - 20 different CAST generators for most of the PN-PTI instruments, showing that MISG may be a satisfactory and - 21 affordable- option for PN-PTI verification.

-1 Introduction
+22 1 Introduction